Asian Journal of Social Psychology

 Author Services enables authors to track their article once it has been accepted, through the production process to publication online and in print.
 Authors can check the status of their article online and choose to receive automated emails at key stages of production so they do not need to contact the production editor to check on progress.
 Visit http://authorservices.wiley.com/bauthor/ for more details on online production tracking and for a wealth of resources, including FAQs and tips on article preparation, submission and more.

 Word files of edited articles will be sent for checking via email, and should be returned to the Publisher.
-It is essential that these files are checked carefully, as the cost of changes made at a later stage may be charged to the author.
+It is essential that these files are checked carefully.
 Full instructions on how to correct and return the file will be attached to the email.

 Accepted papers will be passed to Wiley’s production team for publication.
 The author identified as the formal corresponding author for the paper will receive an email prompting them to login into Wiley’s Author Services, where via the Wiley Author Licensing Service (WALS) they will be asked to complete an electronic license agreement on behalf of all authors on the paper.